J. J. Williams (rugby union): Career

-Williams initially played rugby for Bridgend before joining Llanelli RFC, for whom he played a total of 223 games in nine seasons.
+Williams initially played senior rugby while still at school for his home village of Nantyffyllon; then Bridgend before joining Llanelli RFC, for whom he played a total of 227 games in nine seasons and scored 164 tries.

+In his distinguished rugby career he also played for the Barbarians, Natal, Irish Wolfhounds and Glamorgan.

-He gained his first international cap in 1973 in a victory over France in Paris.
+He gained his first international cap in 1973 in a defeat against France in Paris.
 He was rated as one of the fastest wingers in the game, and scored 12 tries in 30 appearances for Wales.
 He went on two British and Irish Lions tours, playing in all four tests in South Africa in 1974 and in three tests in New Zealand in 1977.
 He played a major role in the 1974 'invincible' series against South Africa, scoring two tries in each of the second and third tests (in so doing becoming the first British and Irish Lion to score two tries in the same test match in the 20th Century), and earning the title "The Welsh Whippet", and a last-gasp try against Orange Free State to help preserve the Lions' unbeaten record.

+Towards the end of his rugby playing career, in 1980 Williams participated in the hugely popular BBC TV Superstars competition.
+Reaching the final, he competed alongside an array of sports stars including 400-metre runner John Sherwood; football World Cup winner Sir Geoff Hurst; top basketball player Steve Assinder; champion boxer Alan Minter; modern pentathlete Danny Nightingale; Olympic gold medalist Daley Thompson and judo legend Brian Jacks.